samsenko/stock-direction-prediction/README.md

 Based on this, I conclude that the model is clearly better than randomly guessing both at predicting upward and downward movement in stocks and across various time periods (including over only 1 week).
-Additionally, the model shows clear evidence of consistently outperforming slightly more sophisticated methods based on trend in moving average over short time periods (ie. 1 week).
-Finally, it is not yet clear whether the model would consistently outperform these slightly more sophisticated models consistently over longer time periods.
+Additionally, the model shows clear evidence of consistently outperforming slightly more sophisticated methods based on trend in moving average when predicting movements over short time periods (ie.
+1 week).
+Finally, it is not yet clear whether the model would consistently outperform these slightly more sophisticated models when predicting movements over longer time periods.

 ## Files in this Repository
 This repository contains a Jupyter Notebook called Stock_Direction_Prediction.ipynb which contains the code for feature engineering, model